muckmuck96/obsidian-md-to-jira/README.md

 Then place the main.js & manifest.json from the release there.

 ## Usage
 There are two ways to convert your markdown into jira markup.
+In both ways, the note has to be in editor view.

 1. Focus the note you want to convert and use the command: `Note to Jira markup (clipboard) command`
 2. Select some markdown you want to convert and use the command: `Selection to Jira markup (clipboard)`